mneri/csv/IMPLEMENTATION.md

 Rather than processing every character, `mneri/csv` uses vector operations to calculate a 64-bit mask.
 The mask indicates which characters must be processed, and which can be ignored.
-In the example below, bits are set at key positions (such as the start of a field, commas, and new-line characters).
+In the example below, bits are set at key positions (such as the first character of a field, commas, and new-line characters).
 ```
 CSV chunk: a a a a , b b b b , c c c c \r\n
 Mask:      1 0 0 0 1 1 0 0 0 1 1 0 0 0 1 1